Pharmacist Awareness Month (PAM)

 Tools and resources

-CPhA has developed a wide variety of tools and resources to help you promote Pharmacist Awareness Month to your patients and the public.
+CPhA has developed a wide variety of resources to help you promote Pharmacist Awareness Month to your patients and the public.

 Take time now to prepare for Pharmacist Awareness Month.
 Here are some ideas to help you get involved:

-- Make Pharmacist Awareness Month posters and patient handouts available at your pharmacy counter and waiting area.
+- Make Pharmacist Awareness Month posters available at your pharmacy counter or waiting area.

 - Become more familiar with expanded scope of practice in your province and incorporate new services into your daily practice.

 - Talk to patients to let them know about the support you provide.
 Host a community information session to describe the services available at your pharmacy or hold a health awareness clinic to highlight a particular health issue you can help them with (e.g. medication management, diabetes, or heart health).

-- Take one of CPhA’s high-quality continuing professional development programs to help you deliver expanded services to your patients.
+- Take one of CPhA’s high-quality continuing professional development programs to help you deliver expanded services to your patients or check out our Webinar Library for lots of great learning opportunities.